sunil28834/My-Personal-Portfolio-Webpage-Main/README.md

 # My-Personal-portfilio-Web-page
 portfolio Web-page
-This is a personal portfolio website designed and developed by Sanjay H R – a Software Developer and AI/ML Engineer.
+This is a personal portfolio website designed and developed by Sunil T R – a Software Developer and AI/ML Engineer.
 The site showcases my skills, projects, and contact information with a modern, responsive design built using HTML, CSS, and JavaScript.

 🔹 Features